sthielo/go-sqlite-memleak/README.md

 * As the ***go managed memory is not increasing***, but only the OS view process footprint, we suspect sqlite to be the culprit.

+* no leaking file handles observed. usually varying between 15/16 on my machine with one file handle being opened and closed for the dump file in each iteration.

 => _our assumption: the snapshot db is not properly "disposed"._
 _What's wrong with our code?
 Or is it a problem somewhere in golang or even deeper in SQLite code?_